Pipeline YAML Reference#

 Conditions DSL.

-If these conditions are fulfilled for a given pipeline execution, the appropriate promotion will be triggered automatically.
+If these conditions are fulfilled for a given pipeline's execution, the appropriate promotion will be triggered automatically.

-You can define conditions based on values for the following properties of original pipeline:
+You can define conditions based on values for the following properties of the original pipeline:

 branch

-- the name of the branch for which pipeline is initiated (empty if it is a tag or pull request)tag
+- the name of the branch for which the pipeline is initiated (empty in the case of a tag or pull request)tag

-- the name of the tag for which pipeline is initiated (empty if it is a branch or pull-requests)pull request
+- the name of the tag for which the pipeline is initiated (empty in the case of branch or pull-requests)pull request

-- the number of pull request for which pipeline is initiated (empty if it is a branch or tag)result
+- the number of pull request for which the pipeline is initiated (empty in the case of a branch or tag)change_in

-- the result of pipeline's execution, see possible values belowresult_reason
+- the result of a pipeline's execution (see possible values below)result_reason

-- the reason for specific pipeline execution result, see possible values for each result type below
+- the reason for a specific pipeline execution result (see possible values for each result type below)

 The valid values for result